-@NinaCave1 writes part 2 of her excellent series on education policy.
-She discusses the dire need for more funding in education and calls for a more compassionate, individual approach in supporting challenging students.
+Nina Cave writes a two-part series on education policy.
+In her final article, she discusses the dire need for more funding in education and calls for a more compassionate, individual approach in supporting challenging students.

 Despite Labour increasing funding to education from 1997 to 2008 by 55%.
 Since the beginning of austerity there have been cuts of 8% spending per pupil in England alongside a rise in pupils by 10.2%.
 A lack of funding alongside a teacher recruitment crisis has led to smaller staff bodies at British schools thus increasing workload per member of staff.